Michael McGee Jr.: Early life

 McGee is the eldest of nine children of former Milwaukee alderman and community activist Michael Imanu McGee Sr. McGee attended West Division High School but transferred to Bay View High School when West Division became the Milwaukee High School of the Arts and dropped its sports programs.
 At Bay View, McGee was a standout wrestler, taking third in the state in the 126-pound weight class in his senior year.
 McGee was popular and well-liked at Bay View, where he was elected Prom King.

 Upon graduating from Bay View, McGee attended the University of Wisconsin–La Crosse where he joined the Army and served in the National Guard.
 In mid-1991, McGee left UW–La Crosse and moved back to Milwaukee.
-On December 31, 1991, at barely 22 years old, McGee declared his candidacy for mayor of Milwaukee, challenging incumbent mayor John Norquist.
+On December 31, 1991, at barely 22 years old, McGee declared his candidacy for mayor of Milwaukee, challenging incumbent mayor John Norquist in the 1992 mayoral election.
 McGee finished a distant third in a primary field of six candidates.

 In September 1992, McGee enrolled at the University of Wisconsin–Milwaukee ("UWM").
 He graduated from UWM in August 1999 at the age of 29 with a degree in political science and began working as an academic advisor for UWM in a program assisting middle school students.